 During middle school, Albemarle County School Board, our home district, offers a Middle School Sports Program in cooperation with county parks and recreation.
 Tennis, cross-country, boy’s and girl’s basketball, co-ed soccer, flag football, girl’s volleyball and track are offered at all five middle schools.
 Spring baseball is also offered at some schools (a sport that was not offered in Colorado public middle schools).
 Coaches and bus transportation to away games are provided.
 Each sport has a very short (4-6 week) and non-overlapping season and rather than tryouts teams are filled on a first-come first-served basis.
 Whereas our larger Denver middle school had six boys basketball teams per grade (18 teams in total for 6th-8th grade), in Albemarle County each middle school has four boys teams total for all three grades.
 In the City of Charlottesville, Buford Middle School also offers various sports options as do local private schools.

 At the high school level, Central Virginia schools offer a wide range of sports.
-Most schools have varsity and junior varsity squads with a freshman team in some sports but it seems rare for a school to also have a sophomore team in any sport.
+Most schools have varsity and junior varsity squads with a freshman team in some sports .
 Unlike in Colorado, where public and private high schools were all governed by the same Colorado High School Activities Association (CHSSA), there are separate organizations for public schools (Virginia High School League) and private schools (Virginia Independent Schools Athletic Association – VISAA).
 VHSL currently has an Alignment plan that divides the state into six classes (from Class 1 to Class 6), four regions per class (A to D), as well as local districts that can include schools of multiple classes and regions.
 In the Charlottesville area, Western Albemarle, Charlottesville HS and Monticello HS are all currently in Class 3 and Region C whereas larger Albemarle HS is in Class 5 and region D. However regardless of class, eight local high schools nearest to Charlottesville also compete in the local Jefferson District.
-VISAA divides private schools into three divisions (I, II, III) with St. Anne’s Belfield (STAB) in the largest Division (I), Miller and Blue Ridge in DII (although Miller moved up to DI for baseball) and Covenant in DIII.
+VISAA divides private schools into three divisions (I, II, III) with St. Anne’s-Belfield (STAB) in the largest Division (I), Miller and Blue Ridge in DII (although Miller moved up to DI for baseball) and Covenant in DIII.

 Club Sports – The gap left by a lack of elementary and middle school sport programs is filled by various club teams – many of which still use school facilities to deliver their programs.
 These clubs can be further divided based on whether they are non-profit and for-profit and whether they focus on a single sport or multiple sports.